In-situ Straining of Epitaxial Freestanding Ferroic Films by a MEMS Device: Introduction

 While STXM investigations combined with bending of Si$_3$N$_4$ membranes were possible \cite{Finizio2017, Harrison2025}, this setup has limitations that reduce its applicability to epitaxial systems.
 The main limitation is that the Si$_3$N$_4$ membranes are amorphous and can therefore not be used as substrates for the growth of epitaxial films.
-While single-crystalline Si membranes are commercially available, the growth of epitaxial materials on these is challenging due to the usual requirement of heating the substrate to high temperatures during the growth, and the range of materials that can be epitaxially grown on Si is limited, e.g. excluding many ferroic perovskites.
+While single-crystalline Si membranes are commercially available and two dimensional nanosheets used as growth template layer can allow for the growth of some epitaxial material \cite{Le2020, Nguyen2016}, this still holds several experimental challenges.
 In addition, the Si$_3$N$_4$ membrane geometries are restrictive: while certain complex geometries such as e.g. circular membranes are feasible \cite{Serra2016}, it is not possible to fabricate membranes with arbitrary geometries, limiting the ensemble of strain configurations that can be generated.

-In this work, we present a different approach to the \textit{in-situ} straining of X-ray transparent samples, based on the use of micro electromechanical system (MEMS) devices on which a lamella was attached by means of ion-beam assisted deposition of carbon layers in a focused ion beam (FIB) tool, in order to fix the two ends of the lamella on the MEMS device.
+As no commercial solutions for the \textit{in-situ} straining of thin membranes in conditions compatible with soft X-ray microscopy exist, in this work we present a different approach to the \textit{in-situ} straining of X-ray transparent samples, based on the use of micro electromechanical system (MEMS) devices.
+A lamella was attached to these by means of ion-beam assisted deposition of carbon layers in a focused ion beam (FIB) tool, fixing the two ends of the lamella on the MEMS device.
 By electrically poling the MEMS device, the X-ray transparent lamella can be strained to values significantly above those achievable either by piezoelectric crystal actuators or by membrane bending.
 Below, we present the device fabrication and the proof-of-concept experiment demonstrating the application of a tensile strain onto a freestanding BiFeO$_3$ (BFO) lamella, leading to strain-induced motion of ferroelectric domain walls and changes to the coupled spin cycloid state.